Onion soup: German onion soup

 Onion soup similar to the French variety is also known in Germany.
 The Palatinate onion soup is prepared with cream and wine, spiced with caraway, and served with roast bread without cheese.
 The south German onion soup is thickened with light roux, run through a sieve, thickened with egg yolk and served with bits of roast bread.
 Marie Buchmeier's 1885 cookbook Praktischem Kochbuch für die bürgerliche, sowie feine Küche contains an extremely simple recipe for the soup, where sliced dark bread is soaked in a terrine, soaked with boiling water and served with sliced onions turned yellow with butter.
 Onion soup from the Rhine area contains onions, meat broth, bits of carrot and roasted bratwurst.
 The soup is run through a sieve and spiced with vinegar, the bratwurst is sliced and served along the soup.
 Hamburgian onion soup is prepared with shallots, meat broth and sherry and served with croutons and cheese.

 Italian onion soup

 As well as the French onion soup, there is also a variety in Italy, where milk is substituted for the broth and the wine.
 It is served with croutons and shredded Parmesan cheese, which are not roasted.

 The Cipollata is a dish of its own, resembling the German Eintopf soup.
 It is prepared with onions, sliced bacon and tomatoes, which are thoroughly boiled and added to the soup with a mix of Parmesan and whipped eggs.
 If the soup becomes too thick it is watered down.
 Cipollata is also served with roast bread.

-Arabian onion soup
+Middle Eastern onion soup

-Cherbah, Arabian onion soup, includes bell peppers, tomatoes and garlic, which are sliced together with onions.
-The soup is thickened with meat broth.
-The soup is spiced with black pepper, salt, fresh mint and lemon juice.
-Cherbah is finally thickened with egg yolk.
+Chorba is a category of onion-based soups common in the Middle East and West Asia, often made with varying ingredients relative to regional and national cuisines.
+They typically also include vegetables, a type of meat (beef, chicken, lamb and mutton or goat meat) and legumes, which are simmered together with onions in broth.